Passionate about fitness and weight-lifting, and sharing what I know.

 4. Enter the Kettlebell

-Kettlebells have been quite literally a blessing in my life and why the teachings of Pavel have made me stronger not only of body but of mind and spirit as well.
+Kettlebells have been quite literally a blessing in my life and why the teachings of Pavel have made me stronger not only in body but in mind and spirit as well.

 Nothing has come along yet that can solve and unravel so much in such a short and effective time.
 Strength training, in general, is first and foremost a competition with yourself.
 Your goal quite simply is to improve.
 Finish stronger than you started.
 Kettlebell training will help you get there.